TelenorStartIoT/tutorials/03-arduino-mkrnb1500-coap/README.md

 It is now time to start programming the dev-kit.
 In the next chapters we will show you how.

-## 4. Programming of the Arduino Dev-Kit
+## 4. Program the Arduino Using CoAP

-In this chapter you will learn how to program the Arduino dev-kit.
-The chapter will guide you through how to use the provided example code to connect the Arduino dev-kit to the LTE-M (Cat M1) or NB-IoT network.
-The example code prepares and sends dummy messages to Telenor Managed IoT Cloud.
+In this chapter you will learn how to program the Arduino dev-kit to send data using CoAP directly to MIC.
+The chapter will teach you how to use the provided example code to connect the Arduino to the LTE-M or NB-IoT networks and publish dummy messages directly to Telenor Managed IoT Cloud.

+The chapter will take you through these steps:

+  * Download and Save the Example Code from GitHub
+  * Open the code in VSCode
+  * Modify the Program's Network Configuration
+  * Upload the Program to Your Arduino
+  * Check the Output of the Program

 ### 4.1 Download Example Code